tolek102/10x-cards-astro/src/layouts/README.md

 # Layouts Structure

-This application uses two main layout components:
+This application uses a unified layout component:

 ## BaseLayout.astro
 Base layout component that provides common structure for all pages:
 - Common `<head>` section with meta tags
-- Global CSS imports
+- Global CSS imports and styles
 - FontAwesome integration
 - ViewTransitions(ClientRouter) for smooth page transitions
 - Providers wrapper for React context
+- Navigation bar (optional, for authenticated routes)
+- Toast notifications (for authenticated routes)
 - Basic page structure

 Used in:
 - All public pages (login, register, reset password, etc.)
-- As a base for AuthenticatedLayout

-## AuthenticatedLayout.astro
-Extends BaseLayout and adds authentication-specific features:
-- User authentication check with automatic redirect to login
-- Navigation bar with user info and section navigation
-- Toast notifications
-- Main content wrapper

-Used in:
-- Creator page (/creator)
-- Preview page (/preview)
-- Learning page (/learning)
+- All authenticated pages (creator, preview, learning)

 ## Layout Usage Guidelines
-1. Use `BaseLayout.astro` for public pages that don't require authentication
-2. Use `AuthenticatedLayout.astro` for pages that require user authentication
+1. For public pages, use `BaseLayout` without navigation props
+2. For authenticated pages, pass the `showNav` prop along with required navigation properties
-3. All React components should be loaded with `client:load` directive when used within layouts
+3. All React components within layouts should use `client:load` directive
-4. Keep layout-specific styles in their respective .astro files
+4. Keep layout-specific styles in the layout file